middleman/middlemanapp.com/source/localizable/basics/partials.html.markdown

 </footer>
 ```

-Now, we can include this partial in the default layout using the "partial"
+Now, we can include this partial in the default layout using the `partial`
 method:

 ```erb